Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMDateInput.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters).

 ## INPUTS
 ### None.
-You cannot pipe input to New-AMDateInput.
+You cannot pipe input to `New-AMDateInput`.

 ## OUTPUTS
 ### System.Collections.Hashtable
 Returns a hashtable representing the Input.Date element.

 ## NOTES
-Date inputs in Adaptive Cards will render differently depending on the client:
+- Date inputs in Adaptive Cards will render differently depending on the client:
-- In most clients, they appear as a text field with a calendar picker
+  - In most clients, they appear as a text field with a calendar picker.
-- The format of the displayed date may vary by client or user locale
+  - The format of the displayed date may vary by client or user locale.
-- The value submitted will always be in ISO 8601 format (YYYY-MM-DD)
+  - The value submitted will always be in ISO 8601 format (YYYY-MM-DD).
+- Ensure that the `Min` and `Max` values are valid ISO 8601 dates and that `Min` is earlier than `Max`.

 ## RELATED LINKS
 - [https://adaptivecards.io/explorer/Input.Date.html](https://adaptivecards.io/explorer/Input.Date.html)